Charm Physics at the Super $\tau$-Charm Factory: Charmed baryon

-It is conceivable that nonleptonic decay modes of $\Lambda_c^+$ and $\Xi_c^{+,0}$ can be measured at STCF with significantly improved precision.
-Priority will be ascribed to the decay asymmetries $\alpha$ in various charm baryon decays and the absolute branching fractions of $\Omega_c^0$ decays.
+With the improved precision expected at STCF, the nonleptonic decay modes of $\Lambda_c^+$ and $\Xi_c^{+,0}$ may be measured more accurately.
+Of particular interest are the decay asymmetries $\alpha$ in various charm baryon decays and the absolute BFs of $\Omega_c^0$ decays.